PetroIvaniuk/llms-tools/README.md

 ## Computer Vision
 - [I-JEPA](https://ai.facebook.com/blog/yann-lecun-ai-model-i-jepa), [Repo](https://github.com/facebookresearch/ijepa) - Image Joint Embedding Predictive Architecture is a method for self-supervised learning.
 At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image
 - [Visual Prompting](https://landing.ai/What-is-visual-prompting/) - an innovative approach that takes text prompting, used in applications such as ChatGPT, to computer vision
+- [Tracking Everything Everywhere All at Once](https://omnimotion.github.io/) - a new test-time optimization method for estimating dense and long-range motion from a video sequence
 - [Track-Anything](https://github.com/gaomingqi/Track-Anything) - a flexible and interactive tool for video object tracking and segmentation.
 It is developed upon Segment Anything, can specify anything to track and segment via user clicks only
 - [Segment Anything Model (SAM)](https://segment-anything.com/) - a new AI model from Meta AI that can "cut out" any object, in any image, with a single click.
 SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training.
 [Blog: Introducing Segment Anything](https://ai.facebook.com/blog/segment-anything-foundation-model-image-segmentation/), [Repository](https://github.com/facebookresearch/segment-anything)
 - [DINOv2](https://ai.facebook.com/blog/dino-v2-computer-vision-self-supervised-learning/) - a new method for training high-performance CV models, state-of-the-art CV models with self-supervised learning
 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
-- [Klap](https://klap.app/) - a tool that analyze the video and find short clips
+- [Klap](https://klap.app/) - a tool that analyzes the video and finds short clips
-- [Lalamu](https://lalamu.studio/demo) - low quality video lip sync with preselected videos / video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
+- [Lalamu](https://lalamu.studio/demo) - low-quality video lip sync with preselected videos / video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
 - [D-ID](https://www.d-id.com/) - uses generative AI to create customized videos featuring talking avatars at a touch of a button for businesses and creators.
-- [BlockadeLabs](https://skybox.blockadelabs.com/) - AI powered tools for world-building technowizards
+- [BlockadeLabs](https://skybox.blockadelabs.com/) - AI-powered tools for world-building technowizards
 - [Rooms.xyz](https://rooms.xyz) - create & remix interactive rooms from your browser
 - [Dreamlab](https://dreamlab.gg/) - create Animated Game Sprites in Minutes
-- [REVELxyz](https://www.revel.xyz/animai) - a tool for creating Animated Avatar from a single photo
+- [REVELxyz](https://www.revel.xyz/animai) - a tool for creating Animated Avatars from a single photo
-- [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - a tool that bring children's drawings to life, by animating characters to move around, by MetaAI
+- [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - a tool that brings children's drawings to life, by animating characters to move around, by MetaAI
 - [RERENDER A VIDEO](https://anonymous-31415926.github.io/), [Demo: HF](https://huggingface.co/spaces/Anonymous-sub/Rerender) - a novel zero-shot text-guided video-to-video translation framework to adapt image models to videos
 - Roop, [Repo](https://github.com/s0md3v/roop) - take a video and replace the face in it with a face of your choice.
-You only need one imae of the desired face.
+You only need one image of the desired face.
 No dataset, no training
 - [Text2Performer](https://yumingj.github.io/projects/Text2Performer.html) - Text-Driven Human Video Generation, where a video sequence is synthesized from texts describing the appearance and motions of a target performer
 - [DragGAN](https://vcai.mpi-inf.mpg.de/projects/DragGAN/) - way of controlling GANs, that is, to "drag" any points of the image to precisely reach target points in a user-interactive manner.
 Through DragGAN, anyone can deform an image with precise control over where pixels go, thus manipulating the pose, shape, expression, and layout of diverse categories such as animals, cars, humans, landscapes, etc
 - [In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition](https://in-n-out-3d.github.io/) - our core idea is to represent the face in a video using two neural radiance fields, one for in-distribution and the other for out-of-distribution data, and compose them together for reconstruction